 The URX interfaces with the FIFO Controller (FCT).
 The FCT manages a 18 KB FIFO.
 The FIFO uses a store and forward architecture and supports flushing out errored Bulk-Out frames when the URX requests a rewind.
 In USB 2.0 mode, the USB 2.0 URX interfaces with the FCT via a 64-bit 60 MHz bus.
+In USB 3.0 mode, the USB 3.0 URX - FCT bus operates at 125 MHz.

 The FCT also serves as a mechanism to cross clock domains in USB 2.0 mode, bridging the 60 MHz clock domain where the USB logic primarily operates on 167 MHz domain.
+In USB 3.0 mode, the read and write interfaces operate at 125 and 167 MHz respectively.

 The Control module (CTL) manages traffic to/from the control endpoint that is not handled by the UDC.
 The CTL is responsible for handling select USB standard commands and all vendor specific commands (e.g., CSR reads and writes).
 The CTL also provides a direct path to the DDR2 SDRAM.